-Water Department personnel are tracking an inventory of toilets and water fixtures in all Cityowned buildings.
-This helps identify all fixtures that are not properly equipped with aerators and other water-saving devices.
+Water Division personnel are creating an inventory of faucets, toilets, and other water fixtures in all City-owned buildings.
+This identifies all fixtures that can either be upgraded or equipped with water-saving devices.

 WHAT WE'RE DOING OUTSIDE

 While small changes indoors can help save water, real water savings can be made outdoors.
 The majority of our annual water consumption is a result of outdoor watering.